lsst-sqre/sqr-032/index.rst

           }
       )

-   This has the same effect as putting modules in :file:`bin.src` in an LSST EUPS package.
+   This has the same effect as putting scripts in the :file:`bin.src` directory of an LSST EUPS package.

 This will have the effect of making it possible for users to execute scripts without having to address EUPS environment variables.
 Using the :file:`bin.src` directory specifically for Python-based scripts has the benefit of ensuring that the hash-bang is re-written properly to account for SIP security features in macOS.